nicholasverdugo/Obsidian/Senior Project/ShapeWorks Workflow.md

 	- Procrustes
 		- These options provide minimal changes and have little documentation.
 Would recommend to just avoid for now.
 	- Multiscale Mode
-		- Don't modify this.
-Not useful.
+		- No documentation on this option and it hasn't provided meaningful improvements.
+Would recommend avoiding this.
 	- Multiscale Start
-		- Don't modify this.
-Not useful.
+		- After how many particles should multiscale mode begin.
 	- Narrow Band
 		- Doesn't affect optimization.
 Don't worry about this.